rambleraptor/api-linter/docs/rules/0135/request-path-behavior.md

 ---
 rule:
   aep: 135
-  name: [core, '0135', request-name-behavior]
+  name: [core, '0135', request-path-behavior]
   summary: |
-    Delete RPCs should annotate the `name` field with `google.api.field_behavior`.
+    Delete RPCs should annotate the `path` field with `google.api.field_behavior`.
-permalink: /135/request-name-behavior
+permalink: /135/request-path-behavior
 redirect_from:
-  - /0135/request-name-behavior
+  - /0135/request-path-behavior
 ---

 # Delete methods: Field behavior

-This rule enforces that all `Delete` standard methods have `google.api.field_behavior` set to `REQUIRED` on their `string name` field, as mandated in [AEP-135][].
+This rule enforces that all `Delete` standard methods have `google.api.field_behavior` set to `REQUIRED` on their `string path` field, as mandated in [AEP-135][].

 ## Details

-This rule looks at any message matching `Delete*Request` and complains if the `name` field does not have a `google.api.field_behavior` annotation with a value of `REQUIRED`.
+This rule looks at any message matching `Delete*Request` and complains if the `path` field does not have a `google.api.field_behavior` annotation with a value of `REQUIRED`.

 ## Examples